 - 1 x double/queen and 1 x single (more comfortable)

 - 1 x double/queen and 2 x children’s singles (more comfortable)

 If you are a bigger family or are looking for a tent that can accommodate a larger group then 5m bell tents are designed for a comfortable 4-6 adults.
 6m bell tents 5-7 adults.

-There are also a few 4.5m bell tents on the market if you just want that little bit extra wiggle room without ending up too huge!
+There are also a few 4.5m bell tents on the market if you just want that little bit of extra wiggle room without ending up too huge!